t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

 * Configuration: Using the key established from the authentication protocol, the enrollee asks the configurator for network information such as the SSID and passphrase of the access point.

+DPP has the following characteristics:

+  * Terms:
+  * Players:
+  * Initial beliefs assumed in the device:
+  * Processes:
+  * Beliefs imparted to the device after protocol execution: